Automation (Terminal). A full or partial substitution of terminal operations through the use of automated equipment and processes.

 Seaport: A logistic and industrial node in global supply chains with a strong maritime character and a functional and spatial clustering of activities that are directly or indirectly linked to seamless and sustainable transportation, transformation, and information processes within global supply chains.

 Supply Chain Management (SCM): The coordination and management of a complex network of activities involved in delivering a finished product to end-users or customers.
-It includes sourcing raw materials and parts, manufacturing and assembling products, storage, order entry and tracking, distribution through the various channels, and finally delivery to the customer.
+It includes sourcing raw materials and parts, manufacturing and assembling products, storage, order entry and tracking, distribution through various channels, and finally, delivery to the customer.

 Terminalization: Terminals taking up a more active role in supply chains with operational considerations such as berthing windows, dwell time charges, truck slots, to increase throughput, optimize terminal capacity and make the best use of available land.
 Also involves logistics players making best use of the free time available in seaports terminals and inland terminals, thereby optimizing the terminal buffer function.